alpas/alpasdev/src/main/resources/docs/migrations.md

 <a name="rolling-migrations-back"></a>
 ### [Rolling Migrations Back](#rolling-migrations-back)

-To rollback the latest batch of migrations, which may include multiple migrations, you can run `db:rollback`.
+To rollback the latest migration batch, which may include multiple migrations, you can run `db:rollback`.

 ```bash